Global Expansion Guide

 Individual Labour Contracts and Collective Agreements

-• Individual labor contracts are directly signed between employer and worker; collective bargaining agreements are signed by unions representing employees and employers.
+• Collective bargaining agreements are negotiated and signed by unions representing employees and employers.

-• If a collective bargaining agreement covers the following matters, it prevails over labour law:
+• Where a collective bargaining agreement addresses the following matters, it takes precedence over general labour law:

 • Working hours